AEA Ombudsperson Frequently Asked Questions

 The ombudsperson will not provide legal advice nor serve as legal counsel to individuals reporting harassment or assault.
 But the ombudsperson will make every effort to help you.

-What happens when there are multiple complaints against an individual?
+What happens when there are multiple reports about the same individual?

-If the ombudsperson believes that it is warranted, and if appropriate permission has been granted by the complainants, the ombudsperson will share information about the complaints (including, with permission, the identities of the complainants) among the complainants.
+If the ombudsperson believes that it is warranted, and if appropriate permission has been granted by the persons reporting the conduct, the ombudsperson will share information about the incidents reported (including, with permission, the identities of the persons making the reports) with the persons who made reports and who consented to the information being shared.

-Importantly, the ombudsperson will not share the identity of any earlier complainant with a later one without reconfirming with the earlier one that the ombudsperson still has permission to share such information.
+Importantly, the ombudsperson will not share the identity of any earlier reporter with a later one without reconfirming with the earlier reporter that the ombudsperson still has permission to share such information.

 Who will see my report?